codeshaunted-legacy/style/c++.md

 doExampleStuff(); // todo: fix example stuff
 ```
 ## Formatting and White Space
-Excessive white space is forbidden.
-Despite what some may tell you, it can make your code harder to read.
+Despite what some may tell you, excessive whitespace is the root of all evil and can actually make your code harder to read.
 ### Tab Size
 Use tabs made of two real space characters.
 Any modern text editor or IDE should allow you to do this.
 ### Indents